bitrix24/b24restdocs/api-reference/sonet-group/events/on-sonet-group-delete.md

 >
 > Who can subscribe: any user

-The `onSonetGroupDelete` event is triggered when a workgroup is deleted.
-This is a proxy to the event `OnSocNetGroupDelete`.
+The `onSonetGroupDelete` event is triggered at the moment a workgroup is deleted.
+It is a proxy to the `OnSocNetGroupDelete` event.

 #|
 || **Field** | **Description** ||